Double Vision

 He hadn’t even gelled his hair this time, it was all chaotic like mine!

-Will was a mess.
-He sprinted from the bus stop to his apartment block, bursting through the front door and bounding up three flights of stairs in a few seconds.
+Lim was a mess.
+He sprinted from the bus stop to his apartment block, bursting through the front door and bounding up five flights of stairs in a few seconds.
 His head was pounding, his heart was aching.
 He didn’t know what to do, he felt like crying.
 He felt like screaming!
 He sank onto the floor and hugged himself.

 Hours went by and there he stayed.
-He thought he heard a knock at the door but wrote it off as a dream, and then suddenly, as if it was just another day, the sun came up.
-Long beams of light crawled towards him along the mottled brown carpet until he was pressed right up against his own front door horrified by thought of their burning touch.
+He thought he heard a knock at the door but wrote it off as a dream, and then suddenly, as if it was any other day, the sun came up.
+Long beams of light crawled towards him along the mottled grey carpet until he was pressed right up against his own front door horrified by thought of its’ burning touch.

-But then they found him, and he survived.
+But then it found him, and he let a big breath out.
 It wasn’t so bad, after all.
-He felt warm like an old friend had come in to check on him.
-He felt heartened by it, deciding in time to walk down to his secret underpass spot and get some proper sleep.
+It felt warm like an old friend had come in to check on him.
+He felt heartened by it, deciding in time to walk down to his secret underpass spot and get some sleep.

 The walk down there calmed him down.
 He moved to the sunnier side of the street, dodging puddles from the evening rains, breathing mist out in the morning air, walking through patches of rising steam.